Skip to content

 2026 Outlook: What to Expect

-• Mortgage Easing: With the 30-year fixed rates hitting 5.94% in early February, buyer demand is expected to surge into the spring.
+• Buyer Demand Surge: As the 30-year fixed rate eases toward 5.875% in March, buyer demand is expected to accelerate into the peak spring season.

-• Strategic Opportunity: For Sellers, professional staging is now mandatory to avoid “exposed” overpricing.
-For Buyers, 2026 represents the best window for negotiation since 2019.
+• Strategic Opportunity: For Sellers, professional staging is now mandatory to compete with rising inventory levels.
+For Buyers, 2026 represents a critical window for negotiation before potential rate-driven price surges.

 Explore Other 2026 Housing Market Reports: